mkejeiri/Toolbox/springboots/Microservices/mssc-config-server/README.md

 Configuration of server config
 -------
-1- Create a config repo empty(e.g. https://github.com/mkejeiri/mssc-config-repo.git)
+1- Create a config repo empty(e.g. https://github.com/mkejeiri/mssc-config-repo.git).

 2- Create a folder that bears the same `spring.application.name` of the µservice (e.g. beer-service within https://github.com/mkejeiri/mssc-config-repo.git).

 3- copy the properties file (e.g. `application-mysql.properties`) and rename it according to the profile.

 4- update the search path with the name of the folder (e.g. `beer-service`) : e.g. `spring.cloud.config.server.git.search-paths={application}`

-5- issue a get request to `http://localhost:8888/beer-service/local`
+5- issue a get request to `http://localhost:8888/beer-service/local` :
-	- `http://localhost:8888/beer-service/default` get only config from the root folder.
+- `http://localhost:8888/beer-service/default` gets only config from the root folder.

+**Two phases configuration step**:
+- It will start up, i.e. it will at a bootstrap.properties file to find the environment.
+- and then it's will continue its normal course.

+**we can bootstrap application and profiles** as well.